10 Major Signage Design Mistakes to Avoid

 Get it right, and you enhance brand perception, reduce visitor stress, and ensure smooth traffic flow.
 Get it wrong, and you risk confusion, frustration, and a negative lasting impression.

 As we've seen, pitfalls like poor visibility, inconsistent design, and a lack of accessibility can undermine even the best intentions.
-The most effective way to sidestep these common errors and create a world-class wayfinding system is to partner with experts who specialize in signage design.
+The most effective way to sidestep these common errors and create a world-class wayfinding system is to partner with experts who specialise in signage design.

 Ready to Create Signage That Truly Guides?